cardboard-iguana/cardboard-iguana.com/log/2021-12-02-tryhackme-complete-beginner-supplements.md

 grep nyan /etc/group
 ```

-Oooh...
-We have some level of sudo access.
+Oooh… We have some level of sudo access.
 Let's see how much

 ```bash
 sudo -l